knetikmedia/knetikcloud-go-client/docs/PaymentsAppleApi.md

 > string VerifyAppleReceipt(ctx, ctx, optional)
 Pay invoice with Apple receipt

 Mark an invoice paid using Apple payment receipt.
 A receipt will only be accepted once and the details of the transaction must match the invoice, including the product_id matching the sku text of the item in the invoice.
-Returns the transaction ID if successful.
+Returns the transaction ID if successful. <br><br><b>Permissions Needed:</b> ANY

 ### Required Parameters